puncsky/typescript-starter/README.md

-# flowtype-starter
+# typescript-starter

-A simplistic flowtype boilerplate using Facebook FlowType, Babel, Eslint, Ava, and CircleCI.
+A simplistic typescript boilerplate using babel, tslint, ava, and CircleCI.

 ```bash
 nvm use 10.15.1